 Unlike some towns, San Tan Valley isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in San Tan Valley are a mix of both white- and blue-collar jobs.
-Overall, San Tan Valley is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in San Tan Valley who work in office and administrative support (15.83%), sales jobs (13.07%), and management occupations (8.08%).
+Overall, San Tan Valley is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in San Tan Valley who work in office and administrative support (15.06%), sales jobs (11.50%), and management occupations (7.63%).

 Also of interest is that San Tan Valley has more people living here who work in computers and math than 95% of the places in the US.

-The education level of San Tan Valley citizens is a little higher than the average for US cities and towns: 21.26% of adults in San Tan Valley have at least a bachelor's degree.
+In terms of college education, San Tan Valley is nearly on par with the US average for all cities of 21.84%: 20.85% of adults 25 and older in San Tan Valley have a bachelor's degree or advanced degree.

-San Tan Valley is a very ethnically-diverse town.
+San Tan Valley is an extremely ethnically-diverse town.
 The people who call San Tan Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Tan Valley residents report their race to be White, followed by Black or African-American.
 San Tan Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.03% of the town’s residents.
+People of Hispanic or Latino origin account for 21.35% of the town’s residents.
 Important ancestries of people in San Tan Valley include Irish, English, Italian, and French .

 The most common language spoken in San Tan Valley is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Pacific Island languages.